 Guppies prefer warm water, between 72 and 80 degrees is their preferred range.
 They also prefer a calm current due to their small size and delicate fins.
 For an aquarium or a pond, this means setting up a filtration system that doesn’t produce a strong water flow.
 Sponge filters are a great option for this species of fish.

 Guppies reproduce without much encouragement, so be prepared to have ample space for fry.
-It’s not uncommon for guppies to cannibalize their fry if the tank is too crowded, so try to remove the extra fish before this becomes and issue- or make sure your pond is large enough and well planted to provide plenty of spaces for fry to hide while they grow.
-Although these social fish are generally peaceful, if the ratio of male to female fish becomes to great, the males might become territorial and pick on eachother.
-It’s best to strive for a 3:4 ratio with guppies, and to remove the extra males to their own space to keep the peace.
+It’s not uncommon for guppies to cannibalize their fry if the tank is too crowded, so try to remove the extra fish before this becomes an issue- or make sure your pond is large enough and well planted to provide plenty of spaces for fry to hide while they grow.
+Although these social fish are generally peaceful, if the ratio of male to female fish becomes too great, the males might become territorial and pick on each other.
+It’s best to strive for a 3:4 ratio with guppies and to remove the extra males to their own space to keep the peace.